 Lard and tallow have a plethora of uses outside of the kitchen, as well:

-• Lubricant – Both lard and tallow can be used as a gun or rifle grease.
+• Lubricant – Both lard and tallow can be used as a knife grease.
 It can also use the animal fat to lubricate machinery.

 • Soap – Rendered animal fat can be used as a base ingredient for making a very creamy soak that infuses moisture into dry skin.